satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 information can complement methods sections in articles.

-With regard to publication bias, reviewers should not judge every article based on novelty, but instead encourage replication of experiments as well as publication of experiments that did not produce results.
+With regard to publication bias, reviewers should not judge every article based on novelty\ :sup:``[f] <#cmnt6>`_`\ , but instead encourage replication of experiments as well as publication of experiments that did not produce results.
 By appropriately labeling the articles as such, one can quantify the success of a method or paradigm as well as provide an additional factor in assessing scientists' contributions to the community.

 \*Software review example:\*